Chapter 7 Good Map Making Tips

 Figure 7.5: Serif fonts are characterized by brush strokes at the letter tips (circled in red in the figure).
 Sans Serif fonts are devoid of brush strokes.

-Serif fonts are generally used to label natural features such as mountain ridges and water body names.
-Sans serif fonts are usually used to label anthropogenic features such as roads, cities and countries.
+Serif fonts are typically used for natural features such as rivers, lakes, and mountain ranges.
+Sans serif fonts are better suited for human-made features like roads, cities, and administrative boundaries.

 Figure 7.6: The lack of typeset differences makes the map on the left difficult to differentiate county names from lake/river names.
 The judicious use of font colors and style on the right facilitate the separation of features.